sap-tutorials/btp-foundation/tutorials/cp-kyma-frontend-ui5-mssql/cp-kyma-frontend-ui5-mssql.md

 Run the following commands from the `frontend-ui5-mssql` directory using your CLI.
 Make sure to replace the value of `<your-docker-id>` with your Docker account ID.

+> If you're using any device with a non-x86 processor (e.g. MacBook M1/M2) you need to instruct Docker to use x86 images by setting the **DOCKER_DEFAULT_PLATFORM** environment variable using the command `export DOCKER_DEFAULT_PLATFORM=linux/amd64`.
+Check [Environment variables](https://docs.docker.com/engine/reference/commandline/cli/#environment-variables) for more information.

 1. To build the Docker image, run this command:

     ```Shell/Bash